maniram3112/Leetcode/README.md

 # Leetcode
-Topic-wise solutions for basic and easy problems on LeetCode.
+Topic-wise solutions for basic and easy problems on LeetCode in Python Language.